AJVicens/command-line-for-reporters/README.md

   #### Command line tools I use almost every day

-The beautiful thing about the command line is the plethora of tools out there that can make your life much easier.
-These require installation, but typically that's not that hard.
+The beautiful thing about the command line is the plethora of tools out there that can make your life much easier. ***These require installation***, but typically that's not that hard.
 Here are a few I use all the time:

 `youtube-dl`: This handy little guy will allow you to rip videos from YouTube and a whole host of other streaming sites.
 [Go check them out](https://rg3.github.io/youtube-dl/).